June 6, 2024

 What are the Net Metering Policy Details?

-Under Pakistan’s net metering policy – directed by the National Electric Power Regulatory Authority (NEPRA) – residential, commercial and industrial consumers with solar installations weighing between 1 kW and 1 MW can enjoy the following provisions.
+Under NEPRA's net metering policy in Pakistan, residential, commercial, and industrial consumers with solar installations between 1 kW and 1 MW can access specific benefits.

-Surplus electricity generated by users of solar panels can earn credits towards offsetting electricity bills, and electricity exported to the grid is credited at the same rate as imported electricity.
-Exported and imported electricity are measured via bi-directional meters.
+Solar panel users can earn credits to offset their electricity bills, with exported power credited at the same rate as imported power, all measured through bi-directional meters.

-After committing his first major investment with Saudi investors, to build the new solar plant, Sharif has reaffirmed Pakistan’s commitment to bring more renewable energy projects online. the estimated total solar power plant will generate an amount of 600-MW.
+Following his first major agreement with Saudi investors to build a new 600-MW solar plant, Sharif has reaffirmed Pakistan's commitment to expanding renewable energy projects.

 You may also like